dfelinto/blender-manual/manual/constraints/transform/copy_scale.rst

  .. warning::

-   FIXME - warning body below

- Here we talk of **scale**, not of **size** !
+	Here we talk of **scale**, not of **size**!
 Indeed, you can have two objects, one much bigger than the other, and yet both of them have the same scale.
 This is also true with bones: in :guilabel:`Pose` mode, they all have a unitary scale when they are in rest position, represented by their visible length.

 Options